 Lane Setup: This refers to the layout of your physical drive-thru area.

-Single: a store with one drive-thru lane.
+Single: a store with one drive-thru lane and one order point.

-Dual: a store with two separate drive-thru lanes and ordering points
+Dual: a store with two separate drive-thru lanes and an order point in each lane.